temuller/hostphot/README.md

 ## What's new

+v3.2.0

+* Fixing Legacy Survey erros - now using the invvar maps for proper values
+* Adding DLR distnace to the aperture output

 v3.1.2

 * Fixing download of GALEX images (issue introduced in v3.1.0 when trying to avoid timeout error - [#13](https://github.com/temuller/hostphot/issues/13)).